huggingface/diffusers/examples/community/README.md

 Implementation of the [MagicMix: Semantic Mixing with Diffusion Models](https://arxiv.org/abs/2210.16056) paper.
 This is a Diffusion Pipeline for semantic mixing of an image and a text prompt to create a new concept while preserving the spatial layout and geometry of the subject in the image.
 The pipeline takes an image that provides the layout semantics and a prompt that provides the content semantics for the mixing process.

 There are 3 parameters for the method-
-- `v`: It is the interpolation constant used in the layout generation phase.
-The greater the value of v, the greater the influence of the prompt on the layout generation process.
+- `mix_factor`: It is the interpolation constant used in the layout generation phase.
+The greater the value of `mix_factor`, the greater the influence of the prompt on the layout generation process.
 - `kmax` and `kmin`: These determine the range for the layout and content generation process.
 A higher value of kmax results in loss of more information about the layout of the original image and a higher value of kmin results in more steps for content generation process.

 Here is an example usage-